NUWCDIVNPT/stig-manager/docs/_build/html/_sources/installation-and-setup/securing.rst.txt

 The documentation and artifacts provided here are intended to help teams that are deploying STIG Manager in an environment that is subject to the Application Security and Development STIG.
 Below, you can find a summary and STIG information, `including a .ckl <https://github.com/NUWCDIVNPT/stig-manager/blob/main/docs/STIG-Manager-OSS.ckl>`_, relevant to this effort.

-Where applicable, we have self-evaluated portions of the ASD **as if** were developer members of a deployed application's team.
+Where applicable, we have self-evaluated portions of the ASD **as if** we were developer members of a deployed application's team.
 For most deployments, though, we are NOT part of your team and therefore the checks covering development practices might be properly evaluated as not applicable.
 Even in this case, however, we hope our self-evaluation provides useful insight into how the Project integrates security into our practice.

 API and Web Client
 ------------------